esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Your steps should be:

+1) Load the conda environment.
-1) Create two SLURM scripts comparing your colR and colS genomes to the reference genomes and submit to cluster
+2) Create two SLURM scripts comparing your colR and colS genomes to the reference genomes and submit to cluster
-2) Perform variant annotation against the ACICU reference genome with snpEff
+3) Perform variant annotation against the ACICU reference genome with snpEff
-3) Create parsed annotated variant matrix
+4) Create parsed annotated variant matrix
-4) Determine if colR has a pmrB mutation that the colS isolate does not, and compare it to the mutation found in the paper
+5) Determine if colR has a pmrB mutation that the colS isolate does not, and compare it to the mutation found in the paper